Expatriates in the United Arab Emirates: Tunisians

 As of late 2014, official Tunisian foreign consular registries account for an estimated 39,238 Tunisians living in the UAE.
 There is a Tunisian Business Council based in Abu Dhabi.
 There is also a web radio operated by the Tunisian community, known as 3ASLEMA Dubai.

 Yemenis

 Over 90,000 Yemeni expatriates live in the UAE since 2013.
 One notable Yemeni who got Emirati citizenship is a singer Balqees.

 West Asian populations (Non-Arabs)

 Armenians

 Armenians in the United Arab Emirates number around 5,000.

 Azerbaijanis

 Azerbaijanis in the United Arab Emirates number around 12,000.

 Iranians

-Iranians in the UAE number between 400,000–500,000, forming the largest community of non-citizens from the Middle East in the UAE.
+Iranians in the UAE number between 400,000 and 500,000, forming the largest community of non-citizens from the Middle East in the UAE.

 Israelis

 Until signing a normalisation agreement in September 2020, the United Arab Emirates did not recognise Israel due to the Palestinian conflict, and therefore Israeli passport-holders were not legally allowed to enter the UAE.
 Restrictions were tightened against the entry of Israeli citizens following the assassination of Mahmoud Al-Mabhouh in Dubai in 2010, which was blamed on Israeli intelligence.
 However, there were still Jewish expatriates in the UAE, and Israelis with dual citizenship who lived, visited, and worked in the UAE as citizens of other countries.
 Moreover, some Israeli companies used to conduct business in the UAE indirectly through third parties.